Adeleorina: Notes

-Karyolysus infects lizards (Lacerta) and possibly scincids.
-Haemogregarina infects turtles and leeches.
+Karyolysus infects lizards of the family Lacertidae and certain scincids.
+Genetic Haemogregarina infects turtles and leeches.
 Species of the genus Desseria infect fish and lack erythrocytic merogony.
 The genera in the subfamily Ithaniinae share a number of morphological features and infect the digestive tract of insects.

 DNA studies suggest Hemolivia may lie within the Hepatozoon clade.
 If this can be confirmed, the taxonomy of this group will need revision.
 A study of the 18s rRNA gene suggests that there may be some overlap between Karyolysus and Hepatozoon.

 Karadjian, Chavatte and Landau revised the Adeleidae in 2015, performed a molecular analysis and proposed a new classification in four 'types' based on their biology, as follows: